Check Full Video HERE

 Trinidad and Tobago are two very different Caribbean islands that perfectly compliment each other.
 What Trinidad offers in lively nightlife and wild parties, Tobago matches in nature and tranquil beaches.

+If you want to rumba the night away and party in true Caribbean fashion, head to Trinidad for the annual Carnival – be prepared to calypso through the streets and drink rum cocktails for days on end!
 Is partying not your scene?
 Then head to the quiet beaches in Tobago and spend your holiday with a book in one hand and a cocktail in the other.
 Make sure you visit Pigeon Point and the Corbin Local Wildlife Park for fantastic bird watching and nature.

 25.Bonaire